 HTML QuizHTML Quiz 1

-HTML simply stands for HyperText Markup Language, which means that it contains a large number of markup tags.
+HTML stands for HyperText Markup Language and it contains large number of

-Full form of HTML is HyperText Markup Language.
-It was developed by the scientist Tim Berners-Lee in 1990 for making very basic pages in a website.
+HTML was developed by the scientist Tim Berners-Lee in 1990 for making very basic pages in a website.
 From then on, the language has seen constant development and changes.
 Today, it has capability of making complex graphs and charts all by itself (using SVG, Canvas, WebGL).

-Following table shows the various versions of HTML:
+Following is the chronology of various versions of HTML: